 5) Position your brand.
 This closely follows the previous item.
 What market is the company targeting?
 Should an apparel brand market its product as a “ski” jacket, which might limit your consumer base, or a “winter” jacket, which might appeal to Chinese customers who aren’t yet ready to spend disposable income on a piece of apparel they wear once or twice a year.
-Finding a marketing partner who can ensure messaging will resonate for a Chinese audience will a company establish a presence in China at a healthy pace.
+Finding a marketing partner who can ensure the messaging resonates for a Chinese audience will help a company establish a presence at a healthy pace.

 “China is clearly a part of the future of winter sports.
 That’s a fact,” Sargent said.
 “But first and foremost, it’s about developing the brand, not about selling product at this point.
 We have to get brands developed and people understanding who they are.”
 This is also important because more Chinese citizens are traveling to ski, and a strong brand presence in China will resonate if they decide to purchase while in the U.S., Canada or Europe.